-Install Kinogaki Core by hand
+Install Kinogaki Core

 Core ships as a universal macOS static library (arm64 + x86_64) plus its headers, in one .tar.gz.
-A static library is a compiler input that links into your binary, so it ships as plain object code: macOS Gatekeeper and notarization apply to launchable apps, leaving the archive ready to link as is.
+A static library is plain object code that links into your binary.
 Core stands on the C++ standard library alone, with the codecs built in.
-The current version is 0.1.0.

-Download and verify
+Download and verify:

 curl -fsSLO https://cdn.kinogaki.com/kinogaki-core/0.1.0/kinogaki-core-0.1.0-macos.tar.gz